 We are offering two introductory courses: "From Inspiration to Ideas" (March) and "Bring Ideas to Life" (September).

-"Bring Ideas to Life" – The GDTW in September is focusing on the user-centered design of solutions.
-The starting point for the second introductory course are innovative business and product ideas.
-These are developed further along the Design Thinking process in order to create new solutions and innovative user scenarios in the next step.
-The focus here is on the "design doing": the aim is to design suitable applications in the context of the worlds of users.
+"Bring Ideas to Life" – The GDTW in September 2018 is focusing on the human-centered design and implementation of solutions.
+The starting point of this second introductory workshop week are promising business and product ideas.
+These ideas are further developed, designed and prototyped by making use of the iterative Design Thinking process in order to create new solutions and innovative user scenarios in the next step.
+The focus here is on the "design doing": the aim is to design suitable solution ready to market in the context of the worlds of users.